csc-training/geocomputing/pouta/arcpy/README.md

 Please notice:

-* ArcGIS Pro and ArcGIS Server new versions have ArcPy with Python 3.
-ArcGIS Desktop and ArcGIS Server older versions have ArcPy with Python 2.
-So take care that you have right versions.
-[Additinal info](https://enterprise.arcgis.com/en/server/latest/develop/linux/linux-python.htm#ESRI_SECTION1_519852B8BFBA458689F0A50C98D6F2F6)

 * ArcGIS is a **licensed software**.
 You must have an ArcGIS Server license provisioning file and the corresponding installation package.
 Universities with ArcGIS campus license (inc. ArcGIS Server licenses) are listed [here](https://docs.csc.fi/apps/arcgis/).
 * The instructions here are from 2018 and **can inlcude outdated information**.
 Partly they still could be still useful.
 After 2018t ESRI has realeased [ArcPy also as conda package](https://enterprise.arcgis.com/en/server/latest/develop/linux/linux-python.htm).
 Using the conda installation is likely easier, but installing the ArcGIS Server is still also needed to get the license.